Phone: 020 8858 5497 Email: sao@sherington.greenwich.sch.uk

 In Key Stage 2

-As pupils move through KS2 they encounter more abstract ideas and recognise how these ideas help them to understand and predict how the world operates.
+As they move through KS2, they encounter more abstract ideas and recognise how these ideas help them to understand and predict how the world operates.

 Children: